Denpex/pimp/README.md

 Import `ThemeIT!` and call `init` method in root file before using any other methods.
 (Do this after [Setup instructions](#setup-instructions)).

 1. Argument #1 `defaultTheme` what theme should be set as the initial theme.
-(Default: no-auto)
+(Default: auto)
 2. Argument #2 `autoLoad` whatever you should load the `defaultTheme` during initialization.

 ```Javascript